apache/druid/docs/querying/caching.md

 ### Per-segment caching

-The primary form of caching in Druid is a *per-segment cache*.
+The primary form of caching in Druid is a *per-segment results cache*.
 This stores partial query results on a per-segment basis and is enabled on Historical services by default.

 It allows Druid to maintain a low-eviction-rate cache for segments that do not change, especially important for those segments that [historical](../design/historical.html) processes pull into their local _segment cache_ from [deep storage](../dependencies/deep-storage.html) as instructed by the lead [coordinator](../design/coordinator.html).
 Meanwhile, real-time segments, on the other hand, continue to have results computed at query time.